tkubica12/azurestack-lab/demo-environment/how-to-demo-guide.md

 All VMs are configured with VM Extensions to provision agents to be monitored from Azure including Azure Monitor agent, Dependency agent and onboarding to Azure Arc for Servers.

 - Show VM Extensions on Windows and Linux machines
-- In Azure open arc-azurestack-rg and showcase Azure Arc for Servers
 - In Azure open Azure Monitor and show VM Insights including Map and telemetry
 - In Azure open Azure Monitor Logs and search for logs from all monitored VMs